airdcpp-web/airdcpp-extension-js/README.md

 `socket`

-[airdcpp-apisocket](https://github.com/airdcpp-web/airdcpp-apisocket-js/) instance that can be used to communicate with the API.
+[airdcpp-apisocket](https://github.com/airdcpp-web/airdcpp-apisocket-js/) instance that can be used to communicate with AirDC++ Web API.

 `extension` (object)